moddyz/RayTracingInOneWeekend/README.md

 ![Image](./src/4_antialiasing/output.png)

 Adding multi-sampling to produce an averaged color per pixel.
 Multi-sampling is achieved by casting _multiple_ rays per-pixel, with a random factor applied to the ray direction.
 A color value is accumulated by multiple rays, then averaged before pixel finalization.
+Note that compared to [3.
+Surface Normals and Multiple Objects](#3-surface-normals-and-multiple-objects), this image has much smoother edges, especially noticeable where the background color meets the green ground plane.

 [Source code](./src/4_antialiasing/main.cpp)